Zmote/semabit-cardgame/README.md

 - [ ] Add React Redux for State Management
 - [ ] Make Docker Container definition deployable / runnable
 - [ ] Auto-Deploy main to Cloud
+  - [ ] Add Cloud PostgreSQL for backend on GCP (for Queues, Backend Jobs and Persistence)
 - [ ] Implement Multiplayer (with Websockets?)
     - [ ] including AI players (implement Google AI for AI Player "round" messages to make rounds more entertaining)
 - [ ] Restructure models / controllers etc. for multiple game support
     - [ ] i.e. use Modules and remove prefixes where possible, like CardGame, could be Card::Game
 - [ ] Add i18n support